huangc28/timer-homeword/README.md

 ### Approach

 Use `setInterval` that ticks on every specified delayed time.
-Each callback invocation we display concatted string inside the `textArea`
+Each callback invocation we display concatenated string inside the `textArea`